-If the -v option is specified. the following information is added.
+If the -v option: s specified. the following information is added.

 Cfg-policy Degradation range in the case that an abnormality is detected in the initial hardware diagnosis.
 Any of the following is displayed.
 FRU Degradation occurs by part such as CPU and memory (Default).
 PSB Degrades by PSB.
 Degrades by PPAR.
 System No-Mem Whether to make the logical domain use the memory mounted in LSB.
 Either of the following is displayed.

 True Does not allow use of memory.
-False Allows use of memory (Default).
+Allows use of memory (Default).
+False platadm, platop, Enables execution for all PPARs. fieldeng

-Whether to make the logical domain use the I/O devices mounted in LSB.
+Whether to make the logical domain use the I/O devices mounted No-IO in LSB.
 Either of the following is displayed.

-True Does not allow use of I/O devices.

-False Allows use of I/O devices (Default).
+Does not allow use of I/O devices.
+True Allows use of I/O devices (Default).
+False